 6. Chickpeas, pumpkin and chestnuts soup

 Cut the pumpkin into small cubes and then chop the shallots and carrots.
 Then mince the aromatic herbs and brown them with a little oil for about a minute.
-Immediately after, add the shallots and carrots and continue to cook for another minutes.
+Immediately after, add the shallots and carrots and continue to cook for another minute.
 Then add the pumpkin and brown for 5 minutes.
-Finally, add the chickpeas and the chopped chestnuts, add vegetable broth and let it boil for 15 minutes.
+Finally, add the chickpeas and the chopped chestnuts, add vegetable broth, and let it boil for 15 minutes.

 5. Vegan savoury pie

 Cut the aubergines into half-centimeter slices and grill on both sides for a couple of minutes.
 Blend the herb tofu together with dried tomatoes, salt, pepper and 2 tablespoons of oil.
 Cut the tomatoes into slices half-centimeter thick.
 On a cake pan, roll out the puff pastry roll and pour the tofu cream over it, creating an even layer.
 Arrange the slices of roasted aubergines and tomatoes in concentric circles, add a little salt brush the surface with oregano oil.
 Finally, bake in a ventilated oven at 200 ° C for half an hour.

 4. Vegan aubergine, pepper and chickpea stew

 Start by preparing a sautéed onion in cubes, garlic, oil and salt in a pan.
 Then add a pepper cut into cubes and after a few minutes add the aubergine cut into cubes.
 Season with salt, pepper, paprika and nutmeg and leave it to cook for another 5 minutes.
 Then add the tomato pulp, chickpeas and a glass of water and cook for 20 minutes.

 It is a cold salad of stale bread soaked in water and cut into small pieces to which are added tomatoes, cucumbers, red onion, salt, pepper and extra virgin olive oil.